redhat-openstack/website/source/troubleshooting/networking.html.md

 *   I can create an instance, but cannot SSH or ping it
 *   I cannot associate a floating IP with an instance
+*   I can create an instance, however, it does not get a DHCP address

 ...